neutrinojs/neutrino/packages/react/README.md

 ## Hot Module Replacement

-While `@neutrinojs/react` supports Hot Module Replacement your app using React Hot Loader, it does require some application-specific changes in order to operate.
+While `@neutrinojs/react` supports Hot Module Replacement for your app using React Hot Loader, it does require some application-specific changes in order to operate.

-First, install `react-hot-loader` as a dependency, this **must** be React Hot Loader v3+:
+First, install `react-hot-loader` as a dependency, this **must** be React Hot Loader v4+:

 #### Yarn